Friday 15th September 2023

 Another week over and gosh it has been really busy.
 Positive energy is flowing everywhere.
 Year 8 have settled in brilliantly and are beginning to find their way around the different classrooms; Years 11 & 13 are coming to terms with the demands of GCSE and A Level subjects; Years 12 & 14 know they have a hard working year ahead of them; Year 10 are preparing to select their GCSE subjects next February; and Year 9 are maturing and becoming more independent.
 Classes are engaged in their learning, coursework dates are being scheduled and there is a collective effort to ensure that the basic procedures and routines are being followed.
 This reflects our Code of Conduct and High Expectations: Be Respectful; Be a Learner; Be Responsible; Be Safe.

-There has been no time to waste for Year 14 students, who made their 3rd University visit on Tuesday to St Mary’s University College in Belfast on Wednesday to find out more about future pathways and in preparation for their forthcoming UCAS Applications.
+There has been no time to waste for Year 14 students, who made their way to University of Ulster last week and to St Mary’s University College in Belfast on Wednesday to find out more about future pathways and in preparation for their forthcoming UCAS Applications.
 These decisions have to be made extremely early in the year so it is important to put a lot of thought, effort and research into future pathways.

-But more on their mind this week was the School Formal which occurred last night – well, talk about style….. the girls and boys were absolutely stunning and we had a very enjoyable evening.
-A pre-reception was held in the College followed by a lovely hot meal in the Greenvale Hotel, then Formal Awards followed by a night of dancing and craic!.
-Well done to all the organisers – Dearbhla, John, Cliodhna, Lauren, Caolan and Joseph – you did yourselves proud.
+Last night was fabulous – our School Formal of course!
+Well, talk about style….. the girls and boys were stunning - a very enjoyable evening was had by all.
+A pre-reception was held in the College followed by a lovely hot meal in the Greenvale Hotel, then Formal Awards, craic and off they went!.
+Well done to the Senior Prefect Team – you organised everything to perfection and did yourselves proud.
 A huge thanks to the Greenvale Hotel and their very efficient staff for a lovely meal; and also Mrs Maynes, Miss Quinn and Mrs Quinn who helped ensure all was in order.

-And that’s it folks – the hustle and bustle has started – isn’t it terrific?
+And that’s it, folks – the hustle and bustle has started – simply great!